All Products

 X-Forwarded-For

-Listeners can use the X-Forwarded-For header to obtain client IP addresses.
+Enable the X-Forwarded-For header field to obtain the client IP address.

-If you choose Add, ALB adds the IP address of the last hop to the X-Forwarded-For header in the request before forwarding the request to a backend server.
-If the request does not contain the X-Forwarded-For header, ALB creates an X-Forwarded-For header whose value is the IP address of the last hop and adds the header to the request.
-The X-Forwarded-For header in the request may contain multiple IP addresses which are separated by commas (,).
+By default, ALB saves the client IP address to the X-Forwarded-For header field and sends the header field to the backend server.
+If the original request does not contain an X-Forwarded-For header field, ALB creates an X-Forwarded-For header field with the client IP address as its value.
+Otherwise, ALB appends the client IP address to the existing X-Forwarded-For header field and then sends the header field to the backend server.
+The X-Forwarded-For request header field may contain multiple IP addresses separated by commas.

 • Remove